skylersaleh/SkyEmu/README.md

 Drag and drop a rom in to load it or click on the Load .GB/.GBC/.GBA button to open a menu to select a rom.

 Note: A GBA BIOS is not required as SkyEmu bundles an open source replacement BIOS.
+However, a dump of an official GBA BIOS should be used if you want to maximize accuracy or you like seeing the GBA intro.

 Controls: